 Helps you protect your family’s future by creating a will online—backed by online support from licensed attorneys.
 Your will is customized and legally binding.

 Use Code: WILLHLF

 Includes pre-trip information to help you feel more secure while traveling.
-It can also help you access medical professionals across the globe for medical assistance when traveling 100+ miles away from home for 90 days or less when unexpected detours arise.
+It can also help you with travel emergency transportation services, access medical professionals across the globe for medical assistance when traveling 100+ miles away from home for 90 days or less when unexpected detours arise.
 The ID theft services are available to you and your family at home or when you travel.

 For more information on Travel Assistance Services or ID Theft Services:

 Call collect from other locations: 202-828-5885

 You’ll be asked to provide your employer’s name, a phone number where you can be reached, and the nature of the problem.